dark-teal-coder/web-english-sentence-patterns/README.md

 ## Repository Description

 On this website, you can see basic and advanced English sentence patterns.
-Each sentence pattern has example sentences under the "model" section and its grammar and usage are explained under "grammar" and "usage" sections.
+Each sentence pattern has example sentences under the "model" section and its grammar and usage are explained under the "grammar" and "usage" sections.
 There are some writing exercises under "practice".

 ## Credits